IARC 601: Design 3 for Interior Arch

 Schedule Type: Lab, Lecture, Lecture/Lab

-Students in this course learn about the managerial, financial, legal, and ethical aspects of professional practice, including types of business formations, marketing, contracts, industry relationships, and project management.
+Students in this course learn about the managerial, financial, legal and ethical aspects of professional practice, including types of business formations, marketing, contracts, industry relationships and project management.
 Lectures and assignments cover the range of specialized services performed by design firms, and the role and responsibilities of the designer in different positions and at various stages of their career.
-The importance of lifelong learning, professional development, and the value and role of professional associations is also discussed.
+Professional ethics and life-long learning, professional development and the value of professional organizations will be discussed.
+Students will learn about project and contract administration by developing marketing materials, proposals, and other aspects of project administration.
+Other assignments and guest speakers will add insight into the profession.

 Credits: 3